dogukannulu/csv_extract_airflow_docker/README.md

 pip install <necessary libraries>
 ```

+After all these, we can move all .py files under dags folder in docker-airflow repo.

 ## PostgreSQL

 I am using a local Postgres Server and installed `PgAdmin` to control the tables instead of using `psql`.
 I defined the necessary info to access to Postgres server in .zshrc (if MacOS).